 There are many different cooling devices that can be used with this motherboard.
-Follow the instructions included with your cooling assembly.
+Follow the instructions that come with your cooling assembly.

-Installing System Memory (DIMMs)
+Installing System Memory

-Your Z590 FTW WIFI has (4) 288-pin slots for DDR4 memory.
-These slots support 4GB, 8GB, 16GB and 32GB DDR4 DIMMs.
+Your Z590 DARK has (2) 288-pin slots for DDR4 memory.
+These slots support 4GB, 8GB, 16GB, and 32GB DDR4 Unbuffered non-ECC DIMMs.
 There must be at least one memory slot populated for the board to boot and operate.